evannetwork/evannetwork.github.io/docs/4000_developers/4100_concepts/4180_Smart-Agents.md

 ## Additional built in smart-agent features

-When you are using the smart-agent we have enhanced the `api` object of the Actionhero with a few additional features which can help you building your blockchain application faster.
+We have enhanced the `api` object of the Actionhero with a few additional features which can help you building your blockchain application faster.
+Keep that in mind when using the smart-agent.

 ### Block watcher
-When you want to iterate over all upcoming transactions and blocks we provide a block event emitter where you get all new blocks with all transactions in this block.
+In case you want to iterate over all upcoming transactions and blocks, we provide a block event emitter where you get all new blocks with all transactions in this block.

 You can use the functionality the following way: